jfrome1/NTW2029/src/content/docs/course-ntw2029/course-info/tech-guidelines.md

 ## Canvas

 Notifications: set up Canvas notifications so you don't miss anything important.
-Use [these instructions](https://community.canvaslms.com/t5/Student-Guide/How-do-I-manage-my-Canvas-notification-settings-as-a-student/ta-p/434) so that you are immediately notified for categories "Course Content", "Due Date", "Discussions", and "Announcement".
+Use the linked instructions to set your [default notification](https://community.canvaslms.com/t5/Student-Guide/How-do-I-manage-my-Canvas-notification-settings-as-a-student/ta-p/434) or [notifications just for this course](https://community.canvaslms.com/t5/Canvas-Basics-Guide/How-do-I-manage-notifications-for-a-single-course/ta-p/615325).

+Set notifications to `Daily` or `Immediately` for these categories:

+- Course Content
+- Due Date
+- Discussion posts
+- Announcements

-Canvas discussions hides replies by default.
-It's important that you see the replies from me and your classmates.
-Make it a habit to [:expand threads](#x-threads) when you read the discussions (sadly, this can't be set as the default).
+Make it a habit to [:expand threads](#x-threads) when you read the discussions because Canvas hides replies by default (unfortunately, this can't be changed).

-### :x threads
+##### :x threads

 ![expand threads](/images/expand-threads.png)